Skip to main content

 • Your Freedom of Information Act request must be submitted in writing, provide contact information, a detailed account of the documents you are requesting and whether the documents are intended for commercial use.
 There is no requirement under the law to respond to oral requests or to provide information other than what already exists in records.

-• Mail or deliver in person to: 28W751 Stafford Place, Warrenville, IL 60555
+• Mailed or delivered in person to: 28W751 Stafford Place, Warrenville, IL 60555

 • Faxed to: 630/393-1688

-• Emailed using the form below
+• Using the website submission form below

 • Requests for public records are fulfilled under the guidelines of the Illinois Freedom of Information Act (5 ILCS 40).
 Requestors will be contacted within the time allotted by law with a response to their request.
 At that time, the requestor will be informed of any fees associated with their request.